 We recommend that if you are using a wireless network to access the website, you avoid use of public wi-fi facilities in favour of a personal wi-fi connection, and that the wireless network is secured with WPA-2 or WPA-3 security.
 We recommend that the device from which you access the website is password protected, set to lock after a short period of inactivity, and protected with suitable anti-virus and anti-malware software.

 Our services are accessed remotely using the internet, data networks and devices which can access the internet (“Infrastructure”) and operate the websites.
 We make the websites available for access using Infrastructure but are not responsible for Infrastructure ourselves.
 If you wish to use the services, you should ensure you have an internet-enabled device and a sufficient internet connection available.

 Technical or security threats or issues affecting the Infrastructure may require us to suspend our services in order to ensure they are secure and/or operating optimally.
 We will minimise these suspensions, but are not responsible to refund charges or compensate you if they occur, unless they exceed 30 days in aggregate in any 12 month period, in which event you may cancel your agreement with us.

-When you use the skindoc. platform and/or its services or send e-mails to us, you are communicating with us electronically.
-We will communicate with you by e-mail or by posting other information through in your medical file as is necessary to deliver the services to you.
+When you use the skindoc platform and/or its services or send e-mails to us, you are communicating with us electronically.
+We will communicate with you by e-mail or by posting other information on your medical profile as is necessary to deliver the services to you.

 We operate anti-virus and malicious software prevention measures on the websites but we cannot guarantee that our services will always be virus-free.
 You should ensure that your devices used to access services are protected against viruses and malicious software.
 You must not use or expose the websites to virus or malicious software contamination.